strangebuzz/cache-watcher/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * The main directory argument doesn't handle absolute paths
+* If we pass --help without other argument, we shoud't consider it as the directory argument.

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Compute the time that takes the refresh
+* Renommer cc en sfcw car cc est le compileur c, c++ !
+Donc ça ne va pas passer !! lol
 * Make a loop for config glob patterns as they are the same

-* When run without argument consider the current directory as the Symfony directory and don't raise an error.
-* When run without argument show the help screen
-* Create the help screen
+-- V0.2

 * Allow to use custom parameters based on the .cc.yml file
 * Add some tests